Jwslubbock, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 I guess the good news is that VR will have a very short life span, for unless the VR geniuses can figure out a way to generate virtual bees that can pollinate real crops and virtual icebergs to replace all that polar ice that’s melted away, we are completely fucked.

-Meanwhile, as our planet rockets toward oblivion, human beings continue to make music.
+Meanwhile, human beings continue to make music as our planet rockets toward oblivion.
 Unfortunately, popular music in the 21st century is dominated by commoditized crapola from über-rich music peddlers who compensate for their lack of talent and imagination with first-rate branding and aggressive social media marketing.
-On the plus side, there are genuine artists still making great music, but you have to work a lot harder to find them.
+On the plus side, genuine artists are still making great music, but you have to work much harder to find them.

 21st Century Classic Reviews